 Every ghost town has a story to tell.
 They are often reminders of long forgotten dreams, hopes, struggles, and gradual decline.
 Sometimes left behind are abandoned homes and buildings.
 Other times, there's just a hole in the ground and a few scattered boards.
 But every one of these dusty towns pays homage to the memories of those who lived and died there.

 The majority of Utah's counties have several to numerous ghost towns, most of which can be found online with detailed accounts of their history.
-There are also excellent books on Utah ghost towns available, complete with maps and detailed accounts of their origins and demise.
+There are also excellent books on Utah ghost towns available, complete with maps and historical detailed accounts of the origin and demise of each site.

 Silver Reef and Grafton are popular ghost towns you can incorporate in your road trip to southwest Utah's Zion National Park, Snow Canyon State Park, Red Cliffs and other outdoor adventure destinations.

 Travel to Silver Reef and Grafton

 Even though the name Ghost Towns might imply spooky and scary scenarios, these places aren’t haunted, they are actually sites that are just shells of their former selves — a perfect destination for history buffs and lovers of forgotten places.

 Silver Reef, named for the geographic reef of the area, and the miles of silver mine tunnels therein, is located north of St. George, close to Leeds.
 During the height of the town’s silver boom during the late 1870s and early 1880s, Silver Reef was the most populous place in Southern Utah.
 A town supported the mining, and the area was unique because it was the first sandstone location to house silver.